 - a pinch of Himalayan pink salt

 - 1/3 cup coconut sugar, or organic brown sugar

 - 3 Tablespoons chopped walnut pieces

-- Start by preheating your oven to 350ºF, greasing your bread pans (or line with parchment paper) and chopping your walnuts into smaller pieces.
+- Start by preheating your oven to 350ºF, oiling your loaf pans (or line them with parchment paper) and chopping your walnuts into smaller pieces.

 - In a medium bowl, sift together your flour, baking powder, baking soda, nutmeg and salt and set aside.